 professorship at Yale and also became a consultant to the military and to the

 President’s staff through a consulting firm in Maryland.
 This Washington work

 increasingly absorbed his time to the point where he and Ingrid rented an

 attractive apartment in the prestigious historic neighborhood of Georgetown.

 cold as the situation required, and being consulted at high levels of power in

 Washington most captured his attention.
 For a while, just being there was

 enough.
 Increasingly, he wanted to exercise power for himself.

-See more and to order your copy at Amazon Kindle, click here.
+Order your copy at Amazon Kindle here.